-Year: II Total: 6 hours /week

-Semester: II Lecture: 4 hours/week
+Year: II Semester: II Total: 6 hours /week Lecture: 4 hours/week Tutorial: hour/week Practical: 2 hours/week Lab: hours/week

-Tutorial: hour/week

 This course is designed to provide the knowledge on basic economics and farm management skills based on economic principles.
 The entire course deals with explaining the introduction, importance, assumptions and limitations of economics.
 The course deals with concerns of consumers' behavior, cost concepts and market types.
 Similarly, in the part of Farm Management, the course covers introduction, importance and problems of farm management in Nepal.
 It deals with production relationships and principals involved in farm management decisions.
 The course also covers the aspects of farm planning, farm budgeting, farm inventory and records keeping, farm efficiency measures and farm business.